elsa-lab/ELSAToolbox/README.md

 # The ELSAToolbox Package

 The `elsatoolbox` package loads several commonly used packages, which makes preparing LaTeX documents easier.
-One can access the user manual of this package through `user-manual/main.pdf`, where the draft and the supplementary material can be accessed by `user-manual/main.drft.pdf` and `user-manual/supp.pdf`, respectively.
+One can access the user manual of this package through `user-manual/main.pdf`, where the draft and the supplementary material of it are placed at `user-manual/main.drft.pdf` and `user-manual/supp.pdf`, respectively.

 ## Quickstart